Eddy de Pretto: Personal life

-As alluded to in some of his songs, Eddy de Pretto does not hide his homosexuality: "I'm not militant.
+As alluded to in some of his songs, de Pretto does not hide his homosexuality: "I'm not militant.
 I don't want to be a standard-bearer.
 I just want to give an account of my life, my reality," he added in an interview.
 He defines himself as a "non-genre" artist.
-In the TV program Taratata, broadcast on 15 December 2017, he explained that he was trying to examine masculinity and the hypermasculinity that made up part of his education.
+In the TV programme Taratata, broadcast on 15 December 2017, he explained that he was trying to examine masculinity and the hypermasculinity that made up part of his education.
 When Nagui asked him if he talked about homosexuality in his songs, he responded that that was in no way his goal.
-In this regard, speaking to Les Inrockuptibles the singer declared: "I try to speak about my personal history and to normalise it as much as possible.
+Speaking to Les Inrockuptibles, the singer said: "I try to speak about my personal history and to normalise it as much as possible.
 And not to highlight it saying I'm the first queer to link rap and French chanson".